Scholarships and Aid

 Important Dates Learn More

-Illinois Residents: Submit your FAFSA as close to January 1 as possible for a better chance to receive the State of IL MAP Grant.
+Illinois Residents: Submit your FAFSA as close to October1 as possible for a better chance to receive the State of IL MAP Grant.

 Deadline for FAFSA submission to receive priority consideration for Trinity financial aid.